-In September 2020, a fundamental change was introduced with regard to the Use Classes Order which brings some uses commonly found in town and District Centres under a single E Class.
+In September 2020, a fundamental change was introduced with regard to the Use Classes Order which brings some uses commonly found in Town and District Centres under a single E Class.
 This applies to shops, restaurants, professional and financial services, offices and leisure uses.
 As of that date, 61% of the uses within the District Centre were within use class E and 72% of those in the Primary Shopping Frontage.
-This change means that criterion A of RMBC policy SP 20 can no longer be enforced as a number of other uses can be introduced without the need for planning permission.
+This change means that criterion A of Rotherham Local Plan Policy SP20 can no longer be enforced as a number of other uses can be introduced without the need for planning permission.
 Planning control does however, still apply to drinking establishments and hot food take aways which have each been placed within a sui generis use class.
-Policy SP 20 does not support drinking establishments and hot food takeaways within the primary shopping frontage and that part of the policy is therefore still applicable.
+Rotherham Local Plan Policy SP20 does not support drinking establishments and hot food takeaways within the primary shopping frontage and that part of the policy is therefore still applicable.